 There will be monthly "Purchase Periods" for the purchase of Shares under the ESPP.
 The first business day of each Purchase Period is an "Offering Date" and the last business day of each Purchase Period that is also a trading day is a "Purchase Date".
 The first Purchase Period for the eligible employees in Belgium, Ireland, Luxembourg, the Netherlands and the United Kingdom began on May 1, 2009 and ended on May 31, 2009.
-The first Purchase Period for the eligible employees in Germany is expected to begin no later than December 1, 2013 and end on December 31, 2013.
-The exact date is not yet certain.
 Subsequent Purchase Periods run consecutively following the expiration of the preceding Purchase Period.
 The HRCC or its delegate has the power to change the commencement date or duration of the Purchase Periods.